Nicolas Sarkozy overheard calling Benjamin Netanyahu 'a liar' at G-20 summit

 Bush later said he was sorry his comments – intended, according to his advisers, as a “whispered aside” – were overheard.

 “I regret that the private comments made it to the public airwaves,” he said.
 “I regret people heard the comments.”

 Prince Charles on royal correspondent

-George W. Bush is not the only one to have voiced his frustration and anger at a member of the media in an unguarded on-camera moment.
+Bush is not the only public figure to have voiced frustration and anger at the media in an unguarded on-camera moment.

-Prince Charles got himself in hot water with the British press when he was caught muttering under his breath about a reporter to his sons William and Harry during a photocall on a skiing holiday in Switzerland in 2005.
+Prince Charles got himself in hot water with the British press when he was caught muttering under his breath about a reporter to sons William and Harry during a photo call on a 2005 skiing holiday in Switzerland.

-Taking exception to a question from the BBC's veteran royal correspondent, Nicholas Witchell, the prince complained: "Bloody people.
-I can't bear that man.
-He's so awful, he really is."
+Taking exception to a question from longtime BBC royal correspondent Nicholas Witchell, the prince complained: “Bloody people.
+I can’t bear that man.
+He’s so awful, he really is.”

 Joe Biden to Barack Obama

 U.S. Vice President Joe Biden is in a class all his own when it comes to putting his foot in it.